My passion is to hold space for others to feel safe, playful and alive.

 My own experiences led me on a journey to reclaim my own full self expression.
 They instilled a lifelong curiosity about human behaviour, the complexities we layer on ourselves and how to peel them back to operate from our innate inner wisdom.

 At five, dancing solo as a dove during a school performance, I froze, mid-flow sensing something was wrong.
 I’d missed receiving a crucial cue prior to going on stage due to permanent partial deafness that was diagnosed at that time.
-As my teacher wildly shooed me off stage as the whole school looked on, I decided I was ‘stupid, too much and shouldn’t be there.’
-I lost key trust in my teacher too.
-This narrative stuck until I made the connection much later.

 Visual and performing arts explorations